anavalo/stoxx/README.md

 # stoxx
-Read news and make stocks predictions using ML
+Parse the most importnat greek website and make stocks predictions according to daily news using ML.
 Project pending